methodscamp/methodscamp.github.io/instructor_notes.md

 - Add more visuals and examples for the prob/stats/sims chapter.
 Drawing stuff on the board was okay, but it'd be better for the students to have everything on the materials.
 - For text analysis, maybe change and `grep()` `grepl()` for the `stringr` versions, so that everything is consistent.
 Also maybe have the tf-idf formula in there (good practice on interpreting simple formulas).
 - Maybe number the exercises automatically?
+- It'd be cool to have a hex logo.
+And stickers, perhaps...